michael-watson/XamCam/README.md

 2. Open the project on Visual Studio

-4. Open the file Constants in the folder Constants - you'll need to fill in the details here from various Azure services; we'll go step-by-step through these including 1) Azure Blob Storage, 2) Azure Cosmos DB, constants needed for Azure AD from 3) Azure AD and 4) Azure Media Services, and 5) a URL for a Azure WebHook associated with your Azure Media Services
+4. Open the file Constants in the folder Constants - you'll need to fill in the details here from various Azure services; we'll go step-by-step through these including 1) Azure Blob Storage, 2) Azure Cosmos DB, 3) Azure AD Application registration,  4) Azure Media Services, and 5) a URL for a Azure WebHook associated with your Azure Media Services.

-### 3. Create an Azure Blob Storage Account
+### 4. Create an Azure Blob Storage instance

 1) Create an Azure Blob Storage instance in the Azure portal
 ![] (https://user-images.githubusercontent.com/3628580/31473265-35c4b40c-aea8-11e7-89ec-4903c214a0aa.png)